Last updated on February 17th, 2026 at 06:53 pm

 Looking for the best beach hotels in Split, Croatia?

-I also have a full guide featuring the best hotels on the beach in Split, including boutique stays, luxury escapes and beachfront suites you’ll love!
+I also have a full guide featuring the best hotels in Split on the beach, including boutique stays, luxury escapes and beachfront suites you’ll love!

 Summary Of The Best Places To Stay In Split Croatia!